cclauss/ods-documentation/source/billing/intro.rst

 Payment methods
 ^^^^^^^^^^^^^^^

 The platform currently only supports credit cards as payment methods.
-The two terms are therefore equivalent.
+Both *credit card* and *payment method* are therefore used interchangeably in this documentation.

 Plans
 ^^^^^